 Please note price may change depending on exchange rate at time of booking

-The tour will always run from a Friday to a Thursday.
-Belowe are the departure Dates for 2018 and early 2019:
+The tour will always run from a Friday to a Thursday almost on a weekly basis.
+Please enquire for details.

 What makes this safari so special?